MassivelyMultiplayerOnlineScience/mmos-sdk-js/README.md

 $ npm run test:v2
 ```

-After setting the following environment variables you can run the `npm run test:v2` command to run the automated tests
+After setting the following environment variables you can run the `npm run test` command to run the automated tests

 ## Authentication